 - Limited mobility

 Consult an Experienced Georgia Car Accident Attorney

-If you suffered broken bones in a car crash caused by someone else's negligence, you might be entitled to compensation for medical expenses, property damages, lost wages, loss of income, and pain and suffering.
+If you suffered broken bones in a car crash caused by someone else's negligence, you might be entitled to compensation for medical expenses, property damage, lost wages, loss of income, and pain and suffering.